Converting Your NZ License

 Next, download and complete the licence application form.
 You can find the Victorian form here.

-In Victoria, a new 3-year full licence costs $77.90.
+In Victoria, a new 3-year full licence costs $88.90.
 See the full schedule of fees here.
-In comparison, a NSW licence costs $132 for 3 years, but most other states are cheaper.
+In comparison, a NSW licence costs $154 for 3 years.

-Usually you’ll be transferred to an Australian Learner Permit.
+Usually you’ll be transferred to a learner license so long as you are old enough to meet the minimum driving age in the relevant state .
 However, in some cases you may be able to sit your driving test straight away and move to your Restricted.
 You will need to call the appropriate roads authority to discuss further.

 In most cases you can still transfer to an Australian licence if your NZ licence has expired in the past 5 years.
 If it has expired more than 5 years ago, you will usually need to resit the test in Australia to be given a licence.